How to get the best car insurance in Ohio

-Your car insurance rates are typically affected by factors like these:
+Your car insurance rates are typically affected by several factors.

 - Age.
 If you’re younger than 25 or older than 70, you can expect to pay more for your coverage than the ages in between.
 This is because out of all age demographics, accident risk is highest among drivers between 16 and 19, and slowly lowers through the mid-30s.

 - Driving record.
 If you’ve only been driving for a few years, or if you have any serious black marks in your driving history, most insurers will charge you more for coverage.
-The longer you go without any accidents or traffic violations, the more likely you are to earn a good driver discount or something similar.
+The same goes for other drivers on your policy.

 - Location.
 Rural drivers typically pay less for car insurance than people who live and commute in high traffic or urban areas.
 This is because in the country, risks or theft, vandalism and multi-vehicle accidents are far lower, meaning rural drivers are less likely overall to file claims.

 - Gender.
 In most states, women could pay 5-15% less for car insurance, especially under the age of 25.
 This is because men are statistically more likely to get into accidents, far more likely to drive under the influence of alcohol and less likely to wear their seat belt.